statelyai/xstate/docs/guides/communication.md

 // ...
 ```

-Each invocation will create a _new_ instance of that service, so even if the `src` of multiple services are the same (e.g., `'someService'` above), multiple instances of `'someService'` will be invoked.
+Each invocation will create a _new_ instance of that service.
+Even if the `src` of multiple services are the same (e.g., `'someService'` above), multiple instances of `'someService'` will be invoked.

 ## Configuring Services